Each garden has its own regulations. These will be communicated to you at your Annual General Meeting.

 2.12 CHORES

-Garden committees are responsible for the scheduling of chores.
+The garden committees are responsible for the chore schedule.
 Gardeners must participate in a number

 2.13 MATERIALS